 Do I need insurance to register my car in Maryland?

 Yes, you need insurance to register your car in Maryland.
-The state mandates that all registered vehicles maintain minimum liability insurance coverage.
-Proof of insurance is required at the time of registration.
-Failing to maintain insurance may result in penalties and the suspension of your vehicle registration.
-We can inform you of the required insurance coverage for any vehicle in the state.
+The state mandates that all registered vehicles maintain the minimum liability insurance coverage.
+The MVA requires proof of insurance at the time of registration.